johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 ![GroupDynamicsProcess]({{site.url}}/assets/diagrams/teamturnover-color.png)

 As you can see, the addition of new team members over time could have the result of keeping the team locked in a constant state of <b>forming</b>.
 When teams are stuck in the earlier stages of development, they are unable to function on their own, and will require much more direction.
-If managers are unable to move on to other teams the organization may fail to scale properly as each team will always need a dedicated hands on manager.
+If managers are unable to move on to other teams, the organization may fail to scale properly, as teams will always need a dedicated hands on manager.
+Ideally, managers would be able to manage multiple teams, but may be unable too if teams can't progress to the performing stage.

 Adding more people to a team that hasn't reached the performance stage yet, my also result in something known as [The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
 The Mythical Man Month states that; adding another person to an already late project will just make it later.